lucask07/covg_voltage_sense/README.md

 | 19  | HPD          | Analog/GPIO3 | AMP_OUT    | output to ADS8686 1 MSPS, programmable PGA                        |

-## Electrode Configurations and Modes

-### Electrodes
+## Acknowledgments

-Research reported in this publication was supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number R15NS116907.
+Research reported in this repository was supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number R15NS116907.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.